Poiseuille flow of soft polycrystals in 2D rough channels: Results

-To capture the motion of the diffuse liquid-solid interface, we constructed an effective course grained, 1-D density field by integrating the particle number density along the $y$ direction.
-The central panel of Fig.\ref{fig3} shows density snapshots at successive time intervals.
+To capture the motion of the diffuse liquid-solid interface, we constructed an effective course grained, 1-D density field by integrating the particle number density along $\hat y$.
+Fig.\ref{fig3}(c) shows density snapshots at successive time intervals.
 The liquid patch (the low density dark region) can be seen moving to the left at nearly constant speed (as the kympgraph is linear).
-To confirm this effect, in the bottom panel of Fig\ref{fig3} we recorded the average particle velocity $\langle v_x (t)\rangle$ in a fixed area element, at the centre of the channel, as a function of time.
+To confirm this effect, in Fig\ref{fig3}(d), we recorded the average particle velocity $\langle v_x (t)\rangle$ in a fixed area element, at the centre of the channel, as a function of time.
 Almost regular temporal oscillations can be seen.
-The corresponding Fourier transform of $|\langle v_x (\omega)\rangle|$ shows a dominant peak and a weak first harmonic, see inset-b.
-In inset-a, we present the velocity distribution $P(v_x)$ of all the particles in the channel.
-The distribution is asymmetric and gets higher weightage from the positive side, implying that the average velocity is rightward.
+The corresponding Fourier transform of $|\langle \overline{v_x}(\omega)\rangle|$ shows a dominant peak and a weak first harmonic, see inset-2 in Fig\ref{fig3}(d) .
+In inset-1, we present the velocity distribution $P(v_x)$ of all the particles in the channel.
+The distribution is asymmetric and gets higher weightage from the positive side, implying that the average velocity is rightward, although there are local motions occurring in the opposite direction as well.
 We checked that the positive tail at high $v_x$ is contributed by the fast moving liquid particles and the maxima at small positive $v_x$ comes from the crystalline regions.

-The low density liquid patch moves backward essentially by tredmiling.
+The low density liquid patch moves backward essentially by treadmiling.
 Consider a liquid patch in between two solid blocks.
 The exposed layer from the left block melts into liquid due to $F_{ext}$ and thermal forces, and the "atoms" move right due to $F_{ext}$.
 This way the left front of the liquid moves one atomic spacing to the left.
 At its right front, right moving "atoms" from the liquid, driven by $F_{ext}$ add a new layer to the solid block on the right.
 So the right front of the liquid moves left by one unit.
-The melting occurs as $F_{ext}$ overcomes cohesion force of the LJ solid and the melting rate is expected to be constant provided the number densities in both the solid and the liquid attains steady values.
-Note that in this mechanism a given particle periodically changes its membership between the solid and liquid regions, and moves slow and fast accordingly.
+The melting occurs as $F_{ext}$ overcomes cohesion force of the LJ solid and the melting rate is constant provided the number densities in both the solid and the liquid attain steady values at a particular temperature.

+Note that in this mechanism a given particle periodically resides in the solid and liquid regions, and moves slow and fast accordingly.
+We rationalize the density wave generation along the same lines as in Ref\cite{starktheory}, with one significant difference.
+The body force in our force balance equation (below) is dependent on particle number density, as in usual for gravity driven flows.